biscuit-auth/website/content/blog/oauth-oidc.md

 * the authorization server delivers an access token to the client
 * the client uses the access token to issue a request to the resource server

-The different authorization flows target different use cases, like mobile applications, single page web applications, smart TVs...
+The different authorization flows target different use cases, like mobile applications, single page web applications, smart TVs…

 ## OIDC